CatchABus/svelte-bootstrapjs-action/README.md

 ## Usage

+Before anything else, please afford some time to read more about [Bootstrap 5 JavaScript](https://getbootstrap.com/docs/5.0/getting-started/javascript/).
+This will also help you understand which Bootstrap JS class and configuration to use depending on DOM element(s).

 Here is an example using Bootstrap 5 Accordion.
 You can also check a demo sample in [Svelte REPL](https://svelte.dev/repl/5ba0bbc752fc42dea52456f0f302259c?version=3.43.0)!